 Structure of the Widget System

 Figure 2 is the top-level design of the Widgets system.
-It illustrates that both basic and Composite Widgets are created with the same interface through the same Widget wrapper.
+It illustrates that both Basic and Composite Widgets are created with the same interface through the same Widget wrapper.
 The A10 Widget wrapper is used to have uniform and consistent A10 behavior across different Widgets.